 Mathematics is also applied in other areas of the curriculum e.g. measuring in Science and DT, using shape and pattern in Art and collecting and presenting data in History, Geography and ICT.
 Where appropriate, structures apparatus is used to support development of all pupils’ understanding of mathematical concepts.

-At Burdett-Coutts, a mastery approach to the teaching of Mathematics has been adopted, so we have high expectations of all our pupils.
-We endeavour to make the Mathematics curriculum accessible to all pupils; moving them through the programme of study at broadly the same pace.
+We have high expectations of all our pupils and endeavour to make the Mathematics curriculum accessible to all pupils; moving them through the programme of study at broadly the same pace.

 English: Writing, Speaking & Listening